jeffknupp/blog/in_progress/new_post.md

 In PEP 342, support was added for passing values *into* generators.
 PEP 342 gave `generator`s the power to yield a value (as before), *receive* a value, or both yield a value and receive a (possibly different) value in a single statement.

 *By doing so, it effectively allowed a generator to call other functions or generators without blocking.
+This gave `yield` the power to create proper `coroutines`.
 More on this later.*

 To illustrate how values are sent to a `generator`, let's return to our prime number example.
 This time, instead of simply printing